tdsilve/faceDetectionWithJavaScript/README.md

-# Face Detector with JavaScript in the browser
+# Face Detector with JavaScript in the browser (In progress)
 The main goal of this project is to implement a web app face detector.

 ## What you must learn before starting this project